 Our dedicated innovation methodology for the discount channel takes a similar approach, focusing on two key levers:

 - Unlocking fresh insights into the discount consumer mindset to understand where they are willing to compromise in their product choice – the specific attributes they value most and least.

 - Identifying how to deliver those product attributes at a price consumers want, while keeping within your current technical feasibility.
 To do this, we don our hi-vis vests and visit your plants and factories to see first-hand what you can produce, and at what cost.

 By synthesising all this information, our unique approach enables brand owners to decode the essence of a successful new discount product.

 One sector from which we’ve drawn inspiration for this is hotels.
 Brands such as Premier Inn and France’s HotelF1 keep costs low with smaller rooms and limited facilities.
 But they’ve realised there’s one area they can’t compromise on: a good night’s sleep.
 In other words, as long as the pillows and mattresses meet or exceed guests’ expectations, they don’t mind giving up the other frills.

 Costly features that are not valued by discount shoppers go.
 Features that cost money, but are sufficiently valued, stay.
 The result?
 A brand new, bespoke product targeted squarely at the discount market, carefully honed to give the consumer maximum bang for their buck.
 All while protecting your margins and giving you a trade story you can defend.

 In short, it’s a product that keeps everyone happy and drives incremental growth.

 Want to know how you can maximise your product or brand within the discount channel?
-Get in touch with our Senior Agent, Charlotte Nicholson.
+Get in touch.